Vietnam.vn - Nền tảng quảng bá Việt Nam

 The purchase price of live pigs in the South currently fluctuates from 62,000 - 64,000 VND/kg, with the highest level of 64,000 VND/kg recorded in many provinces in the region.

-Experts say that in the coming time, the price of live pigs may increase slightly as the demand for pork increases during the Lunar New Year.
+Experts say that in the coming time, the price of live pigs may increase slightly when the demand for pork increases during the Lunar New Year.
 However, the increase will be controlled thanks to regulatory policies from the government and additional imported supplies.

 Livestock situation in Dong Nai